Glag7/pipex/README.md

 # From the subject :

+Summary:
+This project will let you discover in detail a UNIX mechanism that you already know by using it in your program.
+Version: 3

 Your program will be executed as follows:
 `./pipex file1 cmd1 cmd2 file2`
 It must behave exactly the same as the shell command below: